-The contingency remedy of excavation of petroleum-contaminated soil within Site 13 was initiated in 2012 (USACE 2014c) and continued in 2013 and 2014 (USACE 2015a).
+9.8 feet bgs.
+Confirmation samples were collected from the floor and sidewalls of the initiated in 2012 (USACE 2014c) and continued in 2013 and 2014 (USACE 2015a).
 Soil was excavated to final depths of 15 feet bgs and 11 feet bgs.
-Confirmation samples were collected from the floor and sidewalls of the excavation and all analytical samples were below the site-specific cleanup levels for DRO and RRO (USACE 2014c, 2015a).
+Confirmation samples were collected from the floor and sidewalls of the excavation and all analytical samples were below the sitespecific cleanup levels for DRO and RRO (USACE 2014c, 2015a).